Bhojaraj Vamanjoor

 Bhojaraj Vamanjoor is an Indian actor, who predominantly works in Tulu theatre and Tulu film industry.
 Vamanjoor is also a Yakshagana Artist.
 He is one of the active members of the Tulu drama troupe "Cha Parka Kalavidher Kudla" along with Devadas Kapikad, Naveen D. Padil and Aravind Bolar.
 He can be seen in most Tulu plays directed by Devadas Kapikad.

-He has been honoured with "Jilla Rajyotsava Prashasti" on the occasion of Karnataka Rajyotsava 2014 in Mangalore for his achievement in theatre.
+He has been honoured with "Dakshina Kannada Jilla Rajyotsava Prashasti" on the occasion of Karnataka Rajyotsava 2014 in Mangalore for his achievement in theatre.
 Gamjaal is one of his recent movies.